Phone: (202) 296-5505 Email: info@winvale.com

 1. Learning Government Terminology

 Government contracting often looks like alphabet soup.
 There are a ton of acronyms and abbreviations that can sometimes get confusing.
-However, it’s important to have a good understanding of these terms in order to better understand the world of government contracting.
+However, it’s important to have a solid grasp of these terms in order to better understand the world of government contracting.
 Here are some basic terms to know as you begin your research into getting a government contract:

 2. What's the First Step to Getting a Government Contract?

-First you need to lay the groundwork.
-You can’t just jump right into a federal contract—you need to do some groundwork first.
+First, you need to lay the groundwork.
+You can’t just jump right into a federal contract—you need to do some prep work.
 In order to qualify for any federal government opportunity, you will need to be registered in the System for Award Management, or SAM, and receive a Unique Entity Identifier (UEI).

 SAM is the official website of the U.S. government.
 There is no cost to use SAM.
 You can use this site for free to: